 What does the evidence show?

 No evidence has been produced to show that an outright ban of HFSS ads online would be effective at reducing obesity rates.
-The Government's own Impact Assessment from 2019 calculated that a TV and online watershed would reduce children’s calorie intake by just 2.28 calories per day, per child.
-That’s less than half a Smartie.
-This falls to just 0.3 calories when looking at just an online watershed, while the evidence of any beneficial impact on adults was described by the Government as “inconclusive”.
+The Government's ‘Evidence Note’ accompanying the 2020 consultation calculates that an online ban would reduce children’s calorie intake by just 2.8 calories per day, per child (and that assumes that children seeing even fewer ads would lead to a direct reduction in consuming HFSS products).
+The evidence of any beneficial impact on adults continues to be described by the Government as “not conclusive”.
 The existing restrictions on TV ads, that have been in place longer than online, show significantly reduced ad exposure yet there has been no reduction in child obesity rates.